siyangsun/courtyard/content/modular synthesis.md

 ---
-title: "Modular synthesis"
+title: Modular synthesis
 tags:
-- hallway
   - music
 ---

 Intuitively there are independent modules that each contribute to the overall synth architecture, but they can also modulate the signals coming through to control one another.